Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

-\textbf{Analysis:} Performance predictors have emerged as one of the research hotspots in EEMs in recent years\cite{deng2017peephole,liu2018progressive,sun2019surrogate}.
-However, a critical problem for the performance predictor is that many fully-trained architectures are required to build the performance predictor.
+\textbf{Disadvantages:} One critical problem for the performance predictor is that many fully-trained architectures are required to build the performance predictor.
 The contradiction of this problem lies in that training a large number of architectures may conflict with the design intention for EEMs, but a small number of architectures may lead to the overfitting problem~\cite{shorten2019survey}.
 In practice, the performance predictors always face a lack of data.
 The existing works solve the problem mainly from three aspects: encoding method, model, and data.
 In terms of the encoding method, researchers focus on representing more useful information about the architecture by the encoding method.
 For example, Xu \textit{et al.}~\cite{xu2021renas} proposed a graph-based encoding method to extract more valuable information about the architecture.
 Specifically, they encoded not only the topological information and operation type of each node but also the FLOPs and parameters of each node.
 As for the model, many works focus on how to extract more meaningful features from the encoding.
 For example, Wang \textit{et al.}~\cite{wang2019alphax} proposed a multi-stage MLP model that used different models to predict the architectures in different ranges of performance values.
 With regard to the data, Liu \textit{et al.}~\cite{liu2021homogeneous} proposed a homogeneous augmentation method for the architectures to generate a large amount of labeled data in an affordable way.
 Although many solutions are proposed, as a common problem for machine learning, the lack of labeled architectures cannot be solved from the root.
+As large language models continue to advance, the exploration of performance predictors can shift its focus toward harnessing self-supervised learning methods to create a large prediction model for neural architecture.
+This study will largely improve the generalization of the performance predictor and eliminate the necessity of constructing separate performance predictors for each search space through independent data collection.